 Behind this waterfall were a few caves, which didn’t seem like anything important to me at the time, but after some web-research today on Google, I found out something very different.
 It turns out that these caves were discovered in 1996 by the owner of Paradise Lost and some of his workers.
 He lead them in a mini archaeological dig, and discovered obsidian artifacts dating back to the Late Stone Age, over 2.5 million years ago.
 It has since been discovered to be part of a larger network of caves, among those where the some of oldest human remains have been found.
 In this particular cave, human remains dating back to 12,000 years ago have been found.
 Yet on Saturday, it was just a means to get a thrill going among the guys.
 Check out these articles I found:

 It was dark, wet, and it seemed to be goin forever.
 Whenever we hit a dead end, I lit a match to show me where to turn, and we continued on hands and knees, in about 6 inches of cold water.

-After hittin an obvious dead end, everyone seemed a bit uneasy, so we turned around and came out the other end.
+After hitting an obvious dead end, everyone seemed a bit uneasy, so we turned around and came out the other end.
 There was something really slimy about that cave.
 Probably was the 12,000 year old human remains, come to think of it.
 Out the other end, we took a few photos and continued on our hike.
 The rains made the hike significantly more dangerous than it had been if it was dry.
-Rocks, mud, slippery, gooey, jagged, thorns… Yet we kept goin, and goin, and goin.
+Rocks, mud, slippery, gooey, jagged, thorns.
+Yet we kept going and going, and going.

 But of course, where there’s a bench, everyone’s gotta stop for a few snaps….